eirikt/default-webapp-vue-vite-vercel/README.md

 ```
 ...with, as of now, no content to deploy.

-OK, the very first thing to do, is getting our new webapp online;
+Nevertheless, the very first thing to do, is getting our new webapp online;
 deploying the most basic version imaginable of our webapp to our hosting service of choice.
 Let's start.